INDIANAPOLIS CITY NATURE CHALLENGE

 The City Nature Challenge is an effort for cities to find and document as much urban nature as possible by challenging residents to become citizen scientists: Residents are asked to explore their area (backyard, playgrounds, parks, etc.) for plants and bugs/animals, document their findings (take a photo), and report them (via the iNaturalist website or app).
 The underlying objective of this event was to develop a new baseline of a city’s biodiversity and to monitor how exactly change is accelerating.

-The 2019 City Nature Challenge will take place on April 26-29, 2019 and will undertaken in dozens of cities across the world and Indianapolis is one of those cities competing in this international event!
+The 2019 City Nature Challenge took place on April 26-29, 2019 and was undertaken in over 100 cities across the world and Indianapolis was one of those cities competing in this international event!

-Help us track the size of this event via the event pages below!
+Event size was tracked via the event pages below!

-This event will be one of the largest citizen science events in Hoosier history, so join the fun and help make history!
+This event was one of the largest citizen science events in Hoosier history, so join the fun next y ear and help make history!

-We ask organizations that want to host a City Nature Challenge event, or are already hosting an event and want to incorporate the City Nature Challenge into that event, to submit a request to the form linked below:
+We asked organizations that wanted to host a City Nature Challenge event, or were already hosting an event and wanted to incorporate the City Nature Challenge into that event, to submit a request to the form linked below:

 Without our partners this city wide project would not be possible, so please support these local groups!